Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 • Not only multinational drug firms have made investments in in-country facilities but even foreign pharmaceutical companies generally employ several large Thai contract manufacturers to either re-package their imported drugs or produce their products locally.

-Requirements & procedure to register generic drugs in Thailand
+Requirements & procedure to Register Generic drugs in Thailand

 • Regulatory Body: The Drug Control Division of the TFDA (Thai Food and Drug Administration) is responsible for registration, licensing, surveillance, inspection, and adverse event monitoring for all pharmaceuticals and pharmaceutical companies in Thailand